Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Related Works

-On the other hand, applications of XAI methods have emerged in other fields, where evaluation of heatmaps has been performed in different ways.
-Still, one should be careful that the evaluations may not always clearly indicate the relevant usefulness of the heatmaps themselves.
+Applications of XAI methods have emerged in several fields e.g. in network traffic analysis \cite{app11104697,9490313} and the medical field, where evaluation of heatmaps has been performed in different ways.
 A study on MRI-based Alzheimer's disease classification \cite{10.1007/978-3-030-33850-3_1} computes the L2 norm between average heatmaps generated by different XAI methods and compares the performance of three other different metrics.
 Ground-truth heatmaps are sometimes available, for example in the diagnosis of lung nodules \cite{10.1007/978-3-030-33850-3_5} where recall values can be directly computed between the reference features (ground-truth) and the heatmaps generated by different XAI methods.
 Different kinds of ground-truth have been obtained using specialized method, such as NeuroSynth in \cite{DBLP:journals/corr/abs-1810-09945} for analyzing neuroimaging data.
-Some parts of the evaluation appears qualitative (such as group-level evaluation), though the paper uses F1-score to evaluate the heatmap, thus naturally including recall and precision concepts in the evaluation.
+Some parts of the evaluation are qualitative (such as group-level evaluation), though the paper uses F1-score to evaluate the heatmap, thus naturally including recall and precision concepts in the evaluation.
 Other applications of XAI methods, especially heatmaps, in the medical field are for example \cite{DBLP:journals/corr/abs-1901-07031, 10.1007/978-3-030-00928-1_55, 10.1007/978-3-030-00931-1_24, 10.1007/978-3-030-00928-1_56, 10.1007/978-3-030-00934-2_29, Tang2019NatureAlz,10.1117/12.2549298,DBLP:journals/corr/abs-1805-08403,10.1007/978-3-030-33850-3_3}.